erichVK5/SpiralInductorFootprintGenerator/README.md

 		-s	export a square inductor, default is circular

-		-i long	 inner diameter of coil in nanometres
+		-i long	 inner diameter of coil in microns

-		-o long	 outer diameter of coil in nanometres
+		-o long	 outer diameter of coil in microns

-		-w long	 track width in nanometres
+		-w long	 track width in microns

 		-n long	 number of turns

-		-l long	 length of segment used to approximate circular arc in nanometres
+		-l long	 length of segment used to approximate circular arc in microns

 		-h	 prints this